-The Include Name clause specifies an explicit path to an include file that is to be used for this external procedure definition.
+The Include Name clause specifies an explicit path to an include file that is to be used for this UDF definition.

 The syntax for this clause is as follows.

 Perform the following procedure for specifying an include file name string.

 - Begin the clause with the appropriate client or platform location code.

 IF you specify this code … THEN the source or object code for the function is stored on the … C client.
 S server.

 - Type the character I to indicate this is an include file specification.

 - Specify an arbitrary delimiter character to separate the I code and the name_on_server variable specified in the string.

 - Specify the name assigned to the include file, without the .h extension, on the server.
 The server adds the .h extension.

 All names on server must be unique among the UDFs and external procedures created within the same database.
 If the CREATE/REPLACE FUNCTION definition includes a nonunique name_on_server specification, the system does not create it.